pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 Which is more than 2 times the time it took in Essentia.
 Great!

 # Using TensorFlow frozen models
-In order to maximize efficiency, we only support frozen Tensorflow models.
+In order to maximize efficiency, we only support frozen TensorFlow models.
 By freezing a model its variables are converted into constant values allowing for some optimizations.

-Frozen models are easy to generate given a Tensorflow architecture and its weights.
+Frozen models are easy to generate given a TensorFlow architecture and its weights.
 In our case we have used the following script where our architecture is defined on an external method `DEFINE_YOUR_ARCHITECTURE()` and the weights are loaded from a `CHECKPOINT_FOLDER/`.

 ```python